theSkele/arch-jetson-nano/README.md

 and replace with:
 `IgnorePkg=linux-aarch64`

-Save the file and exit the editor.
+Save and exit the editor.

-## 4. Flashing the Jetson Nano
+## 3. Flashing the Jetson Nano
-Make sure your Jetson Nano is in recovery mode with using a Jumper.
+Make sure your Jetson Nano is in recovery mode using a Jumper.
 Depending on which Jetson Nano Board you have, this pin will be in different locations, refer to the Image below:
 ![Recovery Mode Pin Location](https://imgur.com/ZYjVGYM.png)

-Connect the Jetson Nano to your host using a micro USB cable.
+Connect the Jetson Nano to your host computer using a micro USB cable.

-Open your terminal and run the following command to check if the Jetson Nano is recognized:
+Open a terminal on host and run the following command to check if the Jetson Nano is recognized:

 ```bash
 lsusb